andreapassini/DROP/README.md

 - double click on "scripts\\Setup.bat"

 # TODO List
-- [x] ECS porting (branch ECS_Setup)
+- ECS porting
-    - [x] Renderer refactoring
     - [x] Static mesh component
     - [x] Transform component
     - [x] Particle system porting
     - [ ] Add multithreading to transform updates
     - [ ] Add multithreading to particle update
+    - [ ] Fix the scene graph move and remove node, the error is not considering move from another branch
     - [ ] rename Scene and Renderer context into state
     - [ ] add a Game State to singleton components
     - [ ] Add time state
     - [ ] Move the active camera to a singleton component (Scene context)
     - [ ] Move the Inputs into a Singleton Components (TBD)
     - [ ] Consider refactoring singleton components to make them more efficient (without using a map)

-- [x] Code cleanup:
+- Code cleanup:
     - [x] Fix relative path for assets, using path from exe

+- Rendering
+    - [x] Renderer refactoring
-- [x] Rendering translucent things
+    - [x] Render translucent objects
+    - [x] back-face culling, fix the CCW(for mesh) and CW(for billboards)
     - [ ] Add debug main view, render normals in color channel
     - [ ] Add debug main view, render shadow map with inverted colors, projected on the plane
     - [ ] Consider reworking the material to use a map for textures
     - [ ] Add debug texture viewer in the renderer by adding a specific pass where needed
-- [ ] Fix the scene graph move and remove node, the error is not considering move from another branch
+    - [ ] Add Normale, Specular, Bump and Displacement maps
     - [ ] Add cube maps

 # Arachitecture
 ![DROPArchitecture](https://github.com/user-attachments/assets/8edc2ab9-edb3-4983-beb6-bf3c770f03a7)

 # Shadows